 - Where can I take the ARE?

-Regardless of where you are seeking registration, you can take the ARE at most Prometric test centers.
-The exam is offered at Prometric test centers throughout the U.S. and Canada, as well as London, Hong Kong, and Abu Dhabi.
+Regardless of where you are seeking registration or received eligibility from, you can take the ARE at most Prometric test centers, as well as online from any location that meets online proctoring requirements.